Biogeomorphic landscape formation by ecosystem engineers

 Interactions between organisms and hydrodynamic forces from waves and currents determine where sediment will erode, and where sediment will accumulate.
-Hence, these bio-physical interactions are a main determinant of landscape formation (i.e., geomorphology) at intertidal areas.
+Hence, these bio-physical interactions are a main determinant of landscape formation (i.e., geomorphology) in intertidal areas.
 Especially large (vascular) plants and macro algae have striking effects on intertidal geomorphology.
-In the intertidal zones, a broad range of different types of plant and algae co-occur, that strongly differ in their appearance (i.e., morphology) Such differences will affect how plants affect the currents and waves, and thereby thus the sediment transport.
+In the intertidal zones, a broad range of different types of plants and algae co-occur, which strongly differ in their appearance (i.e., morphology).
+Such differences will affect how plants affect the currents and waves, and thereby thus the sediment transport.

 We are working on developing a general understanding how traits of individual organisms affect processes at the level of populations and thereby affect the large-scale long-term intertidal landscape development.